 The PharmD program at the Leslie Dan Faculty of Pharmacy is a professional program uniquely tailored to graduate pharmacy students who will maximize the contributions of pharmacists and generate new solutions to meet the increasingly complex demands of patients and health systems.
-With this in mind, a select list of courses eligible for exemption is provided below.
-This information is applicable for the 2023-24 academic year.
+With this in mind, a select list of courses, for which exemption is considered, is provided below.
+This information is applicable for the 2024-25 academic year.